SnowConvert: Function References for Teradata¶

 VARCHAR

-The delimiter to associate a name to its value.
+The character used to connect a name with its corresponding value.

 OCCURRENCE

-The number of coincidences to look up for.
+The number of matching patterns to search for.

 Returns¶